anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-18-Extreme-Gradient-Boosting-with-XGBoost-Part-1.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.3.2-Measuring-AUC">1.3.2 Measuring AUC<a class="anchor-link" href="#1.3.2-Measuring-AUC"> </a></h3><p>Now that you've used cross-validation to compute average out-of-sample accuracy (after converting from an error), it's very easy to compute any other metric you might be interested in.
+<h3 id="Measuring-AUC">Measuring AUC<a class="anchor-link" href="#Measuring-AUC"> </a></h3><p>Now that you've used cross-validation to compute average out-of-sample accuracy (after converting from an error), it's very easy to compute any other metric you might be interested in.
 All you have to do is pass it (or a list of metrics) in as an argument to the metrics parameter of xgb.cv().</p>
 <p>Your job in this exercise is to compute another common metric used in binary classification - the area under the curve ("auc").</p>

 </div>